Long-lived dynamics of the charge density wave in TiSe2 observed by time-resolved neutron diffraction

 Transition metal dichalcogenides (TMD) have the potential to outperform silicon in electronic and optoelectronic applications \cite{cheng2022, yu2023}.
-1T-TiSe${_2}$, a van der Waals (vdW) crystal, (see Fig. 1(a)), can fit this bill because it can be exfoliated to a monolayer and find its way in solid-state cooling applications and phononic devices \cite{raya_moreno}.
-A key property to consider is the thermal conductivity given that real life applications are limited by overheating which reduces performance and lifetime.
-Typically, thermal transport is dominated by scattering of hot charge carriers and their interactions with the lattice i.e. phonons, the strength of which is described by the electron-phonon coupling (EPC) \cite{ou2023}.
-The electron and phonon responses are most pronounced in 1T-TiSe${_2}$ in the vicinity of the charge density wave (CDW) transition that occurs $\approx$ 200 K \cite{di1976electronic,wakabayashi1978phonons,akhanda2024}.
-There are two components to the CDW order parameter; one is the exciton correlations and the other is the periodic lattice distortions (PLD) manifested as spatial modulations of the atom positions, with doubling of the unit cell in all three real-space directions (2a$\times$2b$\times$2c) \cite{porer2014,hedayat2019,wegner2}.
-The driver for the CDW involves the spontaneous formation of excitons, electron-hole bound pairs, where their condensation into a macroscopic quantum state breaks translational symmetry and leads to the CDW state \cite{monney2009,van2010exciton,abbamonte,wegner2020evidence}.
-In its turn, the lattice responds through EPC by forming the PLD.
-Intense light heating can drive the system across the CDW by breaking the formation of excitons while destroying the PLD\cite{Vorobeva:10,Huber2024}.
-It has been shown that the two components respond very differently to optical excitations; even if excitons are suppressed, the PLD can survive in some excited state \cite{hedayat2019} but in femtosecond scales.
-Using a stochastic self-consistent harmonic approximation, it has been suggested that CDW melting is determined by phonon-phonon scattering, involving the A$_{1u}$ accoustic mode which is unstable at the M point \cite{anharmonicity} and the transverse optical mode that is unstable at the L point \cite{weber2011}.
+1T-TiSe${_2}$, a van der Waals (vdW) type crystal (Fig. 1(a)) can fit this bill because it can be exfoliated to a monolayer and potentially find its way in solid-state cooling applications and phononic devices \cite{raya_moreno}.
+1T-TiSe${_2}$ is also a prototype charge density wave (CDW) system and has been extensively studied to understand the mechanism of the CDW transition that occurs $\approx$ 200 K \cite{di1976electronic,wakabayashi1978phonons,akhanda2024}.
+There are two components to the CDW order parameter; one is associated with the formation of excitons, and the other with periodic lattice distortions (PLD) and electron-phonon coupling (EPC) \cite{ou2023}.
+The PLD is manifested as a spatial modulation of atoms, with doubling of the unit cell in all three real-space directions (2a$\times$2b$\times$2c) and a new crystal symmetry \cite{porer2014,hedayat2019,wegner2}.